francescapunzetti/NST-histological-images/README.md

 ## Project

 This project consists into creating a histological slide by a stain-style transfer.
-That's can be done using a Neural Style Transfer network and using as style image a histological slide stained with hematoxylin-eosin and as content image a slide with no stain.
+This can be done using a Neural Style Transfer network and using as style image a histological slide stained with hematoxylin-eosin and as content image a slide with no stain.

 The image were preprocessed in order to be coincident, so the only difference between the two image is the presence of the stain.
-This is useful when evaluating the result of the generated images, because in that's way is possible to use the *Structural Similatiry Index*.
+This is useful when evaluating the result of the generated images, since in this way we are able to use the *Structural Similatiry Index*.

 ## Table of contents